 Amortisation of intangible assets with finite useful lives is charged to profit or loss on a straight-line basis over the assets' estimated useful lives.
 The following intangible assets with finite useful lives are amortised from the date they are available for use and their estimated useful lives are as follows:

-- Profit from advance bookings 2 years

-- Tax benefits 5 years

 - Trade name 1 to 15 years

 - Trademarks 15 years

 - Franchise application 10 years

 - Technology 5 to 11 years

 - Customer relations 7 to 11 years

 Both the period and method of amortisation are reviewed annually.